NannyML/nannyml/docs/how_it_works/chunking_data.rst

     >>> SE_std, np.std(accuracy_scores)
     (0.04999932399543018, 0.04946720594494903)

-The same formula can be used to estimate sample size for required standard deviation:
+The same formula can be used to estimate the sample size for the required standard deviation:

 .. code-block:: python